T00FA4N7/cs631-apue/notes/week1/3-unixbasics.md

 without the `unistd.h` lib but with the forward declaration?
 Where did the program know the implementation of the `getlogin` function?
 - If the compiler doesn't know what a function returns, it assumes that it will return an integer.
-This is an interesting functionality, I wonder why the developer of the C compiler did so?
+This is an interesting functionality, I wonder why the developers of the C compiler did so?
 - I understand why `ls -l` and `cat <file>` failed in simple-shell.c, but am not too sure about `exit`.